EnglishSpanish

 Corns

-Ingrown toenails
+Ingrown Toenails

 Since your toes don’t have enough room to spread out properly in narrow shoes, you may develop ingrown toenails if you wear high heels frequently.
 While surgery can correct ingrown toenails, it’s best to avoid them in the first place if possible, by making careful footwear choices.

-Wearing high heels can cause heel spur syndrome, making it painful to walk, and typically worsens over time.
+Wearing high heels can cause heel spur syndrome, making it painful to walk, and it typically worsens over time.
 Heel spurs are small calcium deposits that collect on the bottom of your heel bone.
 Heel spur syndrome treatment is individualized and involves a variety of tools and approaches.

 The best shoes for preventing heel pain do not have raised heels.
 However, lowering your risk of developing foot problems is often possible without completely giving up high heels.
 Here are a couple of tips that podiatrists recommend.